ASHLEY MARIE PETREY, ATTORNEY AT LAW

 Ashley is admitted to practice law in all Colorado State and Federal District Courts and all Florida State Courts.
 She also holds an active CJA panel attorney contract and is regarded locally as one of Grand Junction's most knowledgable federal criminal defense attorneys, having handled some of the region's most difficult and serious federal criminal cases in recent years.

-Ashley left music school at the age of 20 to pursue a career in criminal law but still performs regularly and has appeared on stages across the world.
+Ashley left music school at the age of 20 to pursue a career in law but still performs regularly and has appeared on stages across the world.
 In her spare time, you can find Ashley playing her saxophone, practicing hot yoga, and spending time outdoors with her family.